danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 end
 ```

-For filling in the review form the step accepts a string and integer rating, then uses Capybara `fill_in` and `select` methods to fill in a text area and select dropdown respectively:
+The step to fill in the review form accepts a string and integer rating, then uses Capybara `fill_in` and `select` methods to fill in a text area and select dropdown respectively:

 ```ruby
 # features/step_definitions/review_steps.rb